 The Prime Minister set out the 12 principles which will guide the UK Government during its negotiations with the EU on leaving the union.
 This announcement was followed up by a Government White Paper.
 Later, in response to the proposal by the European Commission, the UK government has also put forward its proposal on safeguarding the rights of EU citizens.
 Read our article on potential implications to the NHS.

-On 29 April, leaders from members of the 27 Member States in the EU met to discuss their priorities and guidelines for the upcoming negotiation.
-Read the full text.
-Priorities include; reciprocal rights for EU citizens living in the UK, and UK citizens living in the EU, finding an appropriate financial settlement, prevention of a legal vacuum for businesses, and maintaining the Northern Ireland peace process and resolving the issues of the land border with the EU.
+The EU's main priorities EU are revealed in the negotiating directives.
+For the previous phase of the negotiations, the EU's priorities were; reciprocal rights for EU citizens living in the UK, and UK citizens living in the EU; finding an appropriate financial settlement; prevention of a legal vacuum for businesses; and maintaining the Northern Ireland peace process and resolving the issues of the land border with the EU.
 There are further EU position papers on the issue of citizen’s rights and the financial settlement available here.

 What will be the impact of the UK’s plans to leave the EU on the NHS?

 In October 2016, the NHS Confederation issued a response to the Health Select Committee (Commons) inquiry on Brexit and health and social care, where we discuss the key potential impacts and make some recommendations on how to mitigate risks and take advantage of opportunities.

 Take a look at some of our blogs and articles on potential impact for the NHS: